 Now the mirror is ready to pack carefully and ship to desired places.
 Remember this process involves many hazardous procedures.
 So, don’t try it at home.
 It needs a separate studio as glass is a sharp object that may hurt kids and pets.

-Which Metal is Used For Making a Mirror
+Which Metal Is Used For Making a Mirror

 What metal is a mirror made of?
 Mirror itself is made up of glass.
 When it comes to coating for reflection, glass needs a metallic layer.
 For this purpose silver and aluminum are commonly used metals.
-Silver stands first because it reflects 95% of light that falls on it.
+Silver stands first because it reflects 95% of the light that falls on it.
 With time, silver got expensive.
 So, its best alternative is aluminum coating.
 Still, in mirrors for telescopes, the silver coating is used for better accuracy.

 Aluminum is a bit less reflective as compared to silver.
-But it can also reflect 90% of light falling on it.
+But it can also reflect 90% of the light falling on it.
 The durable coating is of course silver.
-Due to high cost, nowadays aluminum coating is getting more popular.
+Due to its high cost, nowadays aluminum coating is getting more popular.

-What Minerals are mirrors made of
+What Minerals Are Mirrors Made of

 The mirror includes three minerals in its composition, feldspar, silica, and silver.
 Silica is present in the main component of the mirror, Glass.
 IT is found in sand, crystalline, clay, and granite.
 Feldspar contains calcium, sodium, potassium, and barium.
 It comes from rock or magma.
 It is a group of rock-forming aluminum tectosilicate minerals.
 Silver is used in coating glass to make it reflective.
 The layer of metallic silver is deposited on glass through a chemical reaction to make it better reflective of light.

 Nowadays acrylic mirrors are rapidly displacing glass mirrors.
-The reason is that they are unbreakable, light in weight, easy to cut and fold.
+The reason is that they are unbreakable, light in weight, and easy to cut and fold.
 The use of acrylic mirrors is increasing in furniture and home decor accessories.